xenial-io/Xenial.Blog/_drafts/2019-07-28-t-is-for-testing-xaf-xpo-functional-tests-3.md

 What's a page object?
 It's a powerful abstraction hiding the nitty gritty details of your UI out of the test and let you focus on what a user see's when he is using your UI.

-It encapsulates selectors, actions and user interaction in an easy to maintain way.
+It encapsulates selectors, actions and user interactions in an easy maintainable way.

 > This sample is pure pseudo code, no implementation detail about any of the above mentioned technologies are used.
 This will lay the foundation for the real world example later in this post.